farl-opa/hnefatafl-terminal/README.md

 ## Switching between game modes

-On lines 8-14 of main.rs you can choose whether to play 7x7 or 11x11:
+On lines 8-14 of main.rs you can choose whether to play 7x7 or 11x11, make sure to use the correct client:

 ```sh
     mod brandubh;